AidenFarrell/Graphical_Conditional_Extremes/README.md

 # **Graphical_Conditional_Extremes**

-The repository contains R code used to model data according to the methods in the preprint “Conditional Extremes With Graphical Models” (Farrell, Eastoe, and Lee (2024)).
+The repository contains R code used to model data inline with the methods presented in the preprint “Conditional Extremes With Graphical Models” [1].
 Additionally, output (figures and tables) has been saved in the repository.

 ## **Dependencies**